shafikshaon/shafik.xyz/content/posts/interesting-facts-in-javascript.md

 ### null is an object

 `null` is an object.
-Sound odd!
+Sounds odd!
 Right?
 But this is fact.

 ```javascript
 >